-- You are aware of current law, including the current version of the Texas Rules of Civil Procedures, the Texas Civil Practice and Remedies Code, the Texas Family Code, the local Rules of the county where you will file for Divorce case.
+- You are aware of the current law, including the current version of the Texas Rules of Civil Procedures, the Texas Civil Practice and Remedies Code, the Texas Family Code, the Local Rules of the county where you will file for a Divorce case.

-- You know how to represent yourself infront of judge in a court.
+- You know how to represent yourself in front of a judge in a court.

 Followings are the list of some useful links to get legal advice or help :

 - Legal Clinics

 5# Complete Divorce Forms